Opendigitalradio/ODR-DabMod/README.md

 The lib/ directory contains source code of libraries needed to build ODR-DabMod.

+The dpd/ directory contains the digital predistortion project.
+It's goal is to reduce distortion that is caused by the non-linearity of the PA.

 INSTALL
 =======
 See the INSTALL file for installation instructions.